Atari launches nostalgic NFT collectibles for Pong and Centipede

 The owner of this combined physical-digital piece will also receive a unique augmented reality experience Centipede Reality (Limited series of three): 3D NFTs featuring stylized, pixelated Centipede arcade sprites Centipede Artist’s Rendition (limited series of ten): 2D digital collectible NFTs of Centipede-inspired pixel art Centipede 2600 Cartridge Classic (limited series of twenty): 3D digital collectible NFTs of the original Centipede 2600 cartridge.

-The first five cartridges purchased will be gold editions, and the remaining fifteen will be the standard black cartridge.
+The first five cartridges purchased will be gold editions, and the remaining 15 will be the standard black cartridge.

 Pong: Al Alcorn